Have you ever noticed how your dog's pupils will get bigger when frightened or when you are playing with them? Do you ever wonder why this happens?

-Indeed, when visiting a good veterinary eye doctor, one of the first things he may evaluate is whether your dogs' pupils constraint with light.
-If they do, can say therefore assume that your dog's "pupillary response" is in good working order.
+Indeed, when visiting a good veterinary eye doctor, one of the first things he may evaluate is whether your dogs' pupils constrict with light.
+If they do, you can assume that your dog's "pupillary response" is in good working order.

 Why Do My Dog's Pupils Dilate When Fearful?